DHTMLX/gantt-docs/data/api/gantt_grid_open_template.md

 @short:specifies the icon of the open/close sign in the tree column

 @params:
-- task	object	the task object
+- task	Task	the task object

 @example:
 gantt.templates.grid_open = function(item) {